italoosorio/SilkBuilder-Doc/tags/Button.md

 ### confirmIcon
 Sets the confirmation dialog icon.<br>Default Value: *Empty*.
 ### toggleList
-The list of comma separated elements which will be toggle together with the component.<br>The value "parent" toggles the immediate parent element.<br>Default Value: *Empty*.
+The list of comma separated elements which will be toggle together with the component.<br>The value "parent" toggles the immediate parent element.<br>The value "grandpa" toggles the grandparent element.<br>Default Value: *Empty*.